-In 2019, fry trapping at RST2 began February 11 and smolt trapping began March 11 at all sites.
+In 2020, fry trapping at RST2 began February 18 and smolt trapping began March 15 at all sites.
 Appendix 5.1 lists the dates traps were installed and removed, and the start day of each marking period.
-Discharge in the Coquitlam River during the spring trapping period was variable and was similar to other Treatment 2 years, with the exception of 2018 when discharge from the LLOG was increased as part of the Kwikwetlem Sockeye Restoration Program (KSRP) In 2018, the LLOG minimum release was 8 m3/s instead of the 3.5 m3/s for April and 2.9 m3/s for May.
-In 2019, daily mean flows exceeding the 12 m3/s limit for Chum fry trapping on five occasions and exceeded the 20 m3/s limit for Steelhead and Coho smolt trapping on one occasion (Figure 5.2).
-Due to flows exceeding the trap capacity, fry trapping operations at RST2 were suspended for one day on three occasions and for three days on two occasions for a total of nine lost trapping days during the 89-day monitoring period.
+Discharge in the Coquitlam River during the spring trapping period was variable and was similar to other Treatment 2 years, with the exception of 2018 when discharge from the LLO was increased from 3.5 m3/s (April) and 2.9 m3/s (May) to 8 m3/s as part of the Kwikwetlem Sockeye Restoration Program (KSRP).
+Daily mean flows exceeded the 12 m3/s limit for Chum fry trapping on seven occasions and exceeded the 20 m3/s limit for Steelhead and Coho smolt trapping on four occasions (Figure 5.6).
+Due to flows exceeding the trap capacity, fry trapping operations at RST2 were suspended for one day on one occasion, for two days on two occasions and for four days on one occasion for a total of nine lost trapping days during the 89-day monitoring period.
 Smolt trapping at all three RST sites was near continuous.
-Trap operations were suspended for one 2-day period at RST2 and RST3 on April 19-20 and at RST4 on June 4-5.
+Trap operations were suspended for two days at RST2 and RST3 and one day at RST 4 during March 29-30.
 The description of how the missed trapping days were accounted for in the population estimates is included in Sections 5.2.2.3-5.2.2.5.

-Figure 5.2 Mean daily flows in Coquitlam River at Port Coquitlam during the smolt and fry trapping period in 2019.
+Figure 5.6 Mean daily flows in Coquitlam River at Port Coquitlam during the smolt and fry trapping period in 2020.
 (Water Survey of Canada, stn.
 08MH002).
 The maximum discharge for operating the smolt traps is shown by the red line (20 m3/s) and for the fry trap by the blue line (12 m3/s).

-Figure 5.5 Daily catches of Chinook fry, Chum fry, Coho fry, Pink fry, Steelhead parr and Sockeye smolts at the RST2 trapping site in Reach 2 in the Coquitlam River in 2019.
+Figure 5.7 Daily catches of Chinook fry, Chum fry, Coho fry, Pink fry, Steelhead parr and Sockeye smolts at the RST2 trapping site in Reach 2 in the Coquitlam River in 2020.
 See Table 5.1 for start and end dates of downstream trapping.

-Overall, observed mortality at the RSTs was 0.4% for Coho and 0.1% for Steelhead smolts and 3.2% for Chum fry.
-This is lower than the 2018 rates of 1.2% for Coho and 1.0% for Steelhead smolts, and 10% for Chum fry, likely due to lower the flows in 2019.
+Overall, observed mortality at the RSTs was 1.0% for Coho and 1.2% for Steelhead smolts, 4.9% for Pink fry and 1.7% for Chum fry.
+This is similar to 2018 rates of 1.2% for Coho and 1.0% for Steelhead smolts, and lower for Chum at 10% for Chum fry, though the connection to lower the flows in 2020 than 2018 is less clear.
 The higher dam releases during April and May 2018 increased the number of days compared to other Treatment 2 years traps were operating near their upper flow limit based on crew safety as well as fish health.
 At higher discharges, fry and smolts are at increased risk of trauma as they are captured in the RST and while being held in the trap box.

-Other than for Coho smolts at RST3, daily catches of all species at the beginning and end of the trapping period were very low compared to catches during the peak of the migration (Figures 5.3-5.5).
-Coho smolt catches at RST3 were still moderate when trapping ended prematurely due to insufficient flow for trap operation.
-This suggests that population closure was largely met other than for Coho at RST3.
+Daily catches of all species at the beginning and end of the trapping period were very low compared to catches during the peak of the migration (Figures 5.3-5.4, 5.7).
+This suggests that population closure was largely met for all species.